Tortoise Group has been educating and advocating for the protection and well-being of the desert tortoise since 1982.

 Dianne McClain, Board Chair

 I traveled a winding road to Tortoise Group.
-I was lucky to spend 42 years in dentistry, 25 of them in the treatment of the medically compromised.
+I was lucky to spend 42 years in dentistry, 25 of which involved treating the medically compromised.
 I earned my B.S. from the University of Southern California in 1970.
-After a number of years, I was honored to be accepted to Columbia University’s School of Human Nutrition, from which I graduated in 1982 with a Masters in Science.
-My research at Columbia led me to apply to Harvard’s School of Dental Medicine where I could combine my biochemistry/nutrition background and research with medicine in the treatment of medically compromised patients.
-After earning my DMD and MPH from HSDM and Harvard School of Public Health, I spent 5 years at UCLA running a residency program before joining the VA where I also ran their residency program.
-After 20 years at the VA, I retired and moved to Las Vegas with my husband Michael.
-When a contractor gave us two female tortoises in 2012, I realized I knew nothing about caring for the desert tortoise so we joined Tortoise Group.
+After several years, I was honored to be accepted to Columbia University’s School of Human Nutrition, from which I graduated in 1982 with a Masters in Science.
+My research at Columbia led me to apply to Harvard’s School of Dental Medicine, where I could combine my biochemistry/nutrition background and research with medicine to treat medically compromised patients.
+After earning my DMD and MPH from HSDM and Harvard School of Public Health, I spent 5 years at UCLA running a residency program before joining the VA, where I also ran their residency program.
+After 20 years at the VA, I retired and moved to Las Vegas with my husband, Michael.
+When a contractor gave us two female tortoises in 2012, I realized I knew nothing about caring for the desert tortoise, so we joined Tortoise Group.
 Michael and I have spent the last four years enjoying our girls, volunteering for TG, and making great friends.

 Charles Born, Adoption Coordinator

-Before there were tortoises in my life there were Cocker Spaniels.
-I spent the first 40 plus years of my life living with a kennel of AKC championship Cocker Spaniels.
-When my career as a globally-based Chief Marketing Officer demanded continual travel, we closed the breeding program and the kennel.
-In 2014 we retired to Henderson.
-Although we have no dogs, we are owned by two spoiled rescue cats Elsa and Zar, and the always hungry, always on the move desert tortoise named Teddy.
+Before there were tortoises in my life, there were Cocker Spaniels.
+I spent the first 40-plus years living with a kennel of AKC championship Cocker Spaniels.
+When my globally-based marketing career demanded continual travel, we closed the breeding program and the kennel.
+In 2014, we retired to Henderson.
+Although we have no dogs, we are owned by two spoiled rescue cats, Elsa and Zar, and the always-hungry, always-on-the-move desert tortoise named Teddy.
 I have to say Mojave Desert tortoises fascinate me.
 It’s not a wonder people love their tortoises.
-It is a pleasure to work with the many Tortoise Group volunteers who are passionate about our Mojave tortoise friends.
+Working with the many Tortoise Group volunteers who are passionate about our Mojave tortoise friends is a pleasure.
 Being the adoption coordinator reminds me of my days of carefully placing my cocker puppies into new homes.
 I get such pleasure watching the excitement of new owners when they see their new tortoise friends.
-Thanks to each one of you who has opened up your homes to our desert tortoises.
+Thanks to each of you who has opened your homes to our desert tortoises.
 As we like to say, save a tortoise – save the environment

-Before there were tortoises in my life there were Cocker Spaniels.
-I spent the first 40 plus years of my life living with a kennel of AKC championship Cocker Spaniels.
-When my career as a globally-based Chief Marketing Officer demanded continual travel, we closed the breeding program and the kennel.
-In 2014 we retired to Henderson.
-Although we have no dogs, we are owned by two spoiled rescue cats Elsa and Zar, and the always hungry, always on the move desert tortoise named Teddy.
+Before there were tortoises in my life, there were Cocker Spaniels.
+I spent the first 40-plus years living with a kennel of AKC championship Cocker Spaniels.
+When my globally-based marketing career demanded continual travel, we closed the breeding program and the kennel.
+In 2014, we retired to Henderson.
+Although we have no dogs, we are owned by two spoiled rescue cats, Elsa and Zar, and the always-hungry, always-on-the-move desert tortoise named Teddy.
 I have to say Mojave Desert tortoises fascinate me.
 It’s not a wonder people love their tortoises.
-It is a pleasure to work with the many Tortoise Group volunteers who are passionate about our Mojave tortoise friends.
+Working with the many Tortoise Group volunteers who are passionate about our Mojave tortoise friends is a pleasure.
 Being the adoption coordinator reminds me of my days of carefully placing my cocker puppies into new homes.
 I get such pleasure watching the excitement of new owners when they see their new tortoise friends.
-Thanks to each one of you who has opened up your homes to our desert tortoises.
+Thanks to each of you who has opened your homes to our desert tortoises.
 As we like to say, save a tortoise – save the environment